pex9/Backup-application/README.md

 ![Confirmation](screenshots/confirm_gui.png)

-The Confirm GUI is a simple pop-up that asks if you want to start the backup, with two buttons: "Yes" and "No." You can choose your option, and the window closes.
+The Confirmation GUI is a simple pop-up that asks if you want to start the backup, with two buttons: "Yes" and "No." You can choose your option, and the window closes.
 If a gesture is used instead, the window automatically closes too.
 It's a quick way to confirm whether to proceed with the backup.

 ## License